michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0042.md

 - n: knowing how to avoid embarrassment or distress
 - n: refined taste; tact
 ### Family
-discretion: discretional, discretionary, discretions, indiscretion+;discretional: discretionally;indiscretion: indiscretions
+- discretion: discretional, discretionary, discretions, indiscretion+
+- discretional: discretionally
+- indiscretion: indiscretions
 ### Examples
 - A separate entrance for emergency care directly into the hospital means a high level of discretion for trauma cases.
 - On the Portuguese left, faith was a delicate issue that required discretion.